xmartlabs/fountain/README.md

 ```

 ## Usage
-You should read the documentation to use it, but the `Listing` can be provided by two methods.
+You can read the full documentation [here](https://xmartlabs.gitbook.io/fountain/).

 ### Network support
-You can read the documentation [here]().

 The `Listing` with network support can be obtained using:
 ```kotlin